 JIM MERRIAM, CEO

-While the fund is primarily focused on solar projects in 2019, the longer-term goal is addressing the “energy burden” transportation and housing put on low-income individuals and our environment.
+While the Group is primarily focused on solar projects in 2019, the longer-term goal is addressing the “energy burden” transportation and housing put on low-income individuals and our environment.
 Low-income households suffer a disproportionate energy burden, defined as the percentage of gross household income spent on energy costs.

 “In rural states like Vermont and New Hampshire, the cost of necessities like transportation and heating can be crippling.
 The transportation and heating sectors are also our largest source of greenhouse gas emissions.
 Our goal in 2020 is to develop projects that address those two sectors and begin to really broaden the impact for communities,”